• Skip to primary navigation

 Ingredients

-• ½ cup seafood mushrooms ends removed (or sub with button mushrooms)
+• ½ cup seafood mushrooms ends trimmed (or sub with sliced button mushrooms)

-• ½ cup soft tofu cut into ¼-inch thick strips (or sub with medium to firm tofu)
+• ½ cup soft tofu or medium / firm tofu, sliced into ¼-inch thick strips

 • ¼ cup carrot julienned